carpentries/lesson-development-training/episodes/wrap-up.md

 - Is there a formative assessment planned for each learning objective?

 ### Add your design notes to the lesson site
-Consider adding the Design Notes you have been working on as a page on your lesson site, to provide context for furture discussions of the intended target audience and scope of the lesson.
+Consider adding the Design Notes you have been working on as a page on your lesson site, to provide context for future discussions of the intended target audience and scope of the lesson.

 1. Replace the first 13 lines of your Design Notes document with